MBACP(Snr Accred) Psychotherapist and Supervisor

 Other areas of counselling I deal with

-I have years of experience in offering therapy for personal development, self development and support for those in the helping professions, NHS or caring professions, for example therapists, psychotherapists and counsellors.
+In addition to general therapy, since 2005 I have been offering specialist therapy for personal development, self development and support for those in the helping professions, NHS or caring professions, for example NHS staff, teachers, social workers, psychotherapists and counsellors.
 I offer counselling supervision and have been a clinical supervisor for several years.
 I worked with health service professionals in workplace counselling and and staff counselling for 10 years.
-I can offer EMDR as an EMDR Europe qualified practitioner.
+I am an EMDR Europe qualified practitioner.

-I work from a quiet, private consulting rooms in West Sheffield (2.5 miles from city centre), with free parking and a good bus route close by.
+I work Mondays to Wednesdays.
+When face-to-face, I work from quiet, private consulting rooms in West Sheffield (2.5 miles from city centre), with free parking and a good bus route close by.
 This is a welcoming environment, with disabled access.